cgiffard/Captionator/README.markdown

 * `fontSizeVerticalPercentage` (Float) - The cue font size as a percentage (0 - 100) of the height of a given captioned video.
 Defaults to 4.5%.
 * `lineHeightRatio` (Float) - The ratio of line height to font size.
 Defaults to 1.5.
 * `cueBackgroundColour` (Array) - An array containing four items, each for: red (R), green (G), blue (B), and alpha (A), in that order, which define the background colour of cues.
 Defaults to [0,0,0,0.5].
+* `sizeCuesByTextBoundingBox` (Boolean) - Instructs Captionator to set the cue size by the default bounding box of the text, rather than size them to 100% of the available rendering area (the WebVTT specification's method, and Captionator's default method.)
+False by default.

 Video and Audio tracks (MediaTrack)
 -----------------------------------

+**PLEASE NOTE:** The WHATWG now has a specification for Media Tracks, which is separated out into `audioTrack` and `videoTrack` categories.
+For now, this functionality remains in Captionator, but it will change. **I would advise you to avoid using it for now.**

 Captionator has experimental support for HTML5 video and Audio tracks (designed both for assistive purposes, and for enriching existing media.)